randovania/randovania.github.io/_posts/multiworld/2024-03-10-connecting-randovania-to-a-real-wii-or-wiiu.md

 ## Permanently Installing Nintendont Multiworld ##

 This adds a permanent Nintendont Multiworld entry to the Homebrew Channel without needing to upload it each time to play.
-* Insert the SD Card into your computer
+* Insert the SD Card/USB Storage device into your computer
 * Download and extract **Nintendont-v5-multiworld.zip** from [Releases · randovania/Nintendont](https://github.com/randovania/Nintendont/releases)
-* Copy the extracted Nintendont-v5-multiworld to your SD Card's `apps` folder
+* Copy the extracted Nintendont-v5-multiworld to your storage device's `apps` folder
     For example, on Windows: `S:\apps\Nintendont-v5-multiworld`
-* Insert the SD Card into your console, launch the Homebrew Channel, and start *Nintendont (Multiworld)*
+* Insert the storage into your console, launch the Homebrew Channel, and start *Nintendont (Multiworld)*

+## Troubleshooting #

+* **After selecting the game in Nintendont Multiworld, the screen remains black and the game does not start.**
+  * This may indicate that Randovania is failing to connnect to Nintendont Multiworld.
+  * You could try repeating the steps until it works, checking your console's Internet settings, or switching to a wired Ethernet connection.
+* **I've started Nintendont Multiworld but Randovania stills says "Disconnected".**
+  * The connection doesn't begin until the game itself is started.
+Randovania should display "Connected" after the game has been started.
+* **I'm already in the playable game, but but Randovania stills says "Disconnected".**
+  * You could try repeating the steps until it works, checking your console's Internet settings, or switching to a wired Ethernet connection.